 5 Steps to a Catchy Bot Name

 They may not be on the payroll, but chatbots fulfill job duties on a daily basis.
 Sometimes they’re even the first team member to greet your customers and offer help.
-So you don’t want to put your customer support at a disadvantage by naming your bot something cold and generic like “Helper Bot.”
+So you don’t want to put your customer experience at a disadvantage by naming your bot something cold and generic like “Helper Bot.”
 It’s like calling your human support team member “Service Agent 1.”

 A clever, memorable bot name will help make your customer service team more approachable.
 Finding the right name is easier said than done, but I’ve compiled some useful steps you can take to make the process a little easier.

-1Decide on your chatbot’s role
+Decide on your chatbot’s role

 Some chatbots are conversational virtual assistants while others automate routine processes.
-Your chatbot may answer simple customer questions or forward live chat requests to agents while dropping the same phrase every time it does.
-Once you’ve outlined your bot’s function and capabilities, decide on a name that isn’t too obvious, descriptive or boring.
+Your chatbot may answer simple customer questions, forward live chat requests or assist customers in your company’s app.

 For example, let’s say you own a fishing supplies business and have a bot that assists with recommending products to customers.
 Here are some chatbot names to avoid: